 -Be you.
 You already know what make-up looks best.
 Do your own make-up + just use your favorite products.
 Do your own hair or let someone you trust help.
 The salon most often makes me feel like someone other than me + doesn't usually know how my hair works...so the style doesn't last.
 Natural is truly beautiful, approachable, cheaper, less work, less stressful + more dependable. :)

--A picnic- I know that getting all dressed up + going out to a nice restaurant sounds enticing + traditional...but something totally different could be the most amazing + memorable!
+-A picnic- I know that getting all dressed up + going out to a nice restaurant sounds enticing + traditional...but something totally different could be amazing + memorable!
 A fire pit + a bag of marshmallows (stick the bag in the plastic recycling bin at the grocery store)...pizza boxes (recycle the tops/compost the bottoms) at the park with a bunch of friends all dressed up.
 (I felt super conspicuous walking into a restaurant full of normally dressed adults...all of us in our prom gear.)

 -There is something appealing to me about the thought of going to a drive-up restaurant like Sonic or In-N-Out with a bunch of friends before prom + making a big happy scene around those picnic tables.
 Or bring a tablecloth + candles to Chipotle + make a memory.
 Laughter + silliness is probably more fun than serious conversation in a serious restaurant.
 (Yup, trash.)